~ Thomas Cole, “Angels Appearing to Shepherds”

 Perhaps, then, there is no definitive opposite of peace to speak of, only its definitive absence.
 It is surely the case that no matter how many things a person might have, to have no peace is in a certain sense to have nothing.
 I do not mean to not have anything but to have precisely nothing: an inescapable void right at the center of everything else, like the billions of stars in our galaxy that all have a supermassive black hole churning at the center.
 It is indeed the absence of peace that sets much of our world in motion, into commotion.
 Everyone is searching for its presence (or running from its absence) but more often than not search (or run) in vain.
 The absence of peace cannot be filled with any substitute presence any more than a black hole can be filled with starlight.
 It’s like the absence of a person.
 The only thing that can fill the absence of a person is that same person’s presence.
 There is no replacement for peace.

 In the Bible the absence of peace is, in fact, a personal matter.
-There is a hole in the heart of the world.
+There is a hole churning at the heart of the world.
 God made the world to be especially present to it, in it.
 After breathing the universe into being and hanging the stars and planets up like nursery mobiles on natural laws, he picked one planet to fill personally with his presence.
 Apart from his presence “the earth was without form and void and darkness was over the face of the deep” (Gen. 1:2).
 The formless void is creation with no particular reference points, no special order, no governing Lord, like the raging the storms of Jupiter or the searing surface of Venus–character without face.
 The laws of nature may be able to loosely hold things together but they cannot put life together in the least.
 Special attention is needed.
 A Person is needed to make persons.
 The world apart from God is utterly indifferent to life.
+Indeed, the popular atheist writer Richard Dawkins is at least partially write:

-So God intervenes, bringing order and giving form, filling the void with his presence and human beings with his blessing, completing his work by entering with them into a state of rest (Sabbath) (Gen. 1:1-2:4).
-The world with God is utterly at peace.
-He had given dominion to human beings to govern the world in his image with his presence under his guidance.
+God had given dominion to human beings to govern the world in his image with his presence under his guidance.
 But they abused their power, seeking to become gods in their own image, and thus turned away from the presence of God (Gen. 3).
 It was not long before all creation all but returned to a formless void: “In the six hundredth year of Noah’s life…on that day all the springs of the great deep burst forth, and the floodgates of the heavens were opened” (Gen. 7:10-11).
 It wasn’t that God caused something unnatural to happen so much as it was that he allowed nature to take its course.
 He had separated the waters in ordering creation to make an oasis of life (Gen. 1:7).
 Judgment was simply a matter of withdrawing his sustaining hand.

 And in the book of Revelation, the rider on the “fiery red horse” did not bring judgment by wielding his own sword.
 He was simply sent “to remove peace from the earth, so that men would slay one another” (Rev. 6:4).
 Men apart from God are utterly indifferent to life.
 The natural world and all that is in it defaults to chaos in God’s absence.
 There is no more terrible a prospect of God’s wrath than God’s absence.